 Transient occupancy tax (TOT) represents approximately 10% of General Fund revenues.
 While tourism and economic growth have remained stable, TOT revenue remained flat from FY 2015-16 through FY 2017-18 due to limitations on hotel and vacation rental room inventory.
 In November 2018 Capitola voters approved an increase in the TOT rate from 10% to 12% with 0.40% dedicated to local business groups and 0.35% dedicated to Early Childhood and Youth programs.
-The new TOT rate became effective on January 1, 2019 boosting TOT revenues in FY 2018-19 however, TOT revenues were the most impacted revenues due to COVID-19 and saw a significant reduction during the fourth quarter of FY 2019-20.
+While TOT revenues were the most impacted revenues due to COVID-19 and saw a significant reduction during the fourth quarter of FY 2019-20.
 The chart below provides a 10-year history of TOT revenues.